Beagles-Designs/seicus-local/app/public/wp-content/plugins/printfriendly/readme.txt

 == Changelog ==

+= 5.4.0 =
+* Fix restricting of button to categories when more than one category is selected

+= 5.3.0 =
+* Support custom CSS via inline tag enabling localhost/internal server support

 = 5.2.5 =
 * Use defer instead of async while loading script for reliable parsing of options